nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ```

-If you want full control to your styling, you can disable the build-in stylesheet in `site.yaml`
+If you want full control of your styling, you can disable the build-in stylesheet in `site.yaml`

 ``` yaml
 syntax_highlight: false